johannesbuehl/johncg/docs/_setup/johncg/config.md

 ## Stageview (optional)
 Renders a view optimized for performers.
 It displays the same as a normal output with the following changes:
+- always visible / not affected by visibility
 - no background-image for songs
 - (if available) song-chords